MauBERT: Universal Phonetic Inductive Biases for Few-Shot Acoustic Units Discovery: Multilingual Pre-Training

 \subsection{Training Details}

 We train \mphubert variants for feature or phone recognition across the \num{55} languages drawn from the VoxCommunis Corpus.
 Due to PanPhon's ternary feature representation, we exclude \mphubert-\feat predictions that correspond to zero-valued target features.
-Furthermore, to handle \textit{multiphthongs} (\textit{e.g.} diphthongs), we use a uniform heuristic so that the duration of the resulting \textit{monophthongs} is roughly the same.
+Furthermore, to handle \textit{multiphthongs} (hypernym of diphthong), we use a uniform heuristic so that the duration of the resulting \textit{monophthongs} is roughly the same.